Walkoss/my_printf/README.md

 ####Width:

-If defined, width allows you to print only `n` characters where n is equal to what you has assigned to width
+If defined, width allows you to print only `n` characters where n is equal to what you have assigned to width

 #####Example:
 ```c